Azure/msrest-for-python/README.rst

 **Disclaimer**

-This released is designed to be backward compatible with 0.4.x, but there is too many internal refactoring and new features to continue with 0.4.x versionning
+This released is designed to be backward compatible with 0.4.x, but there is too many internal refactoring and new features to continue with 0.4.x versioning

 **Features**